pandemie/wg-account/README.md

 Shared flat accounting tool in Ruby on Rails
 ============================================

-Living in a shared flat (WG for Wohngemeinschaft in german), I made a tool to track who owes how much to whom.
+Living in a shared flat (WG for Wohngemeinschaft in german), I made a tool for tracking debts and credits.
+If you and your flatmates often buy stuff for eachother, or if you agreed upon sharing the bill for the noodles, this tool can be useful.
+Whenever someone spends some money, you enter the amount of money, a description and the creditors and debtors of that transaction.
+So for example if I buy bananas worth 5€ for me and Kurt, then I will enter me on the creditor side, and me+Kurt on the debtor side.
+After that I get a 2.5€ plus on my balance, and Kurt gets 2.5€ minus.
+The advantage of this system is, that Kurt does not nee to pay me back directly, he just needs to buy something for anyone else in the flat and thus transfering his debt.

 You can run this tool on your home server and anyone in your home network can use it.

 This is my first Ruby on Rails project so please be forgiving whlie testing and let me know what to improve.